os-migrate/vmware-migration-kit/README.md

 ## VMware ACLs requirements

-To avoid to use the Administrator role and in order to be able to connect, parse the Vcenter datastore and manipulate the snapshots and migrate virtual machines, OS-Migrate needs the following ACLs for the Vcenter user:
+To avoid to use the Administrator role and in order to be able to connect, parse the Vcenter datastore, manipulate the snapshots and migrate virtual machines, OS-Migrate needs the following ACLs for the Vcenter user:

 | Category         | Privilege Group         | Privileges                                                                 |
 |------------------|-------------------------|----------------------------------------------------------------------------|